Minecraft-Pathfinding/minecraft-pathfinding/docs/AdvancedUsage.md

 6. Provide this optimized path to the `goto` function in the pathfinder.
 7. The pathfinder now takes the optimized path and begins executing it using `MovementExecutors`.
    - `MovementExecutors` are used to execute the path, performing any necessary actions to reach the goal.
 This is where the bot actually moves and interacts with the world.
+   - If a movement was optimized and you registered an optimized-only executor for its provider, that executor will be used for that optimized move.
+Otherwise, the normal executor is used.
    - `MovementExecutors` can provide runtime optimizations to the path itself via skipping nodes, but cannot modify the path itself.
 8. **The path has been executed!** Or has it?
    - In the event that some factor (such as failure to execute or knocking off course) has caused the bot to go off course, The pathfinder will recalculate the path and repeat steps 4-7.